Does Title IX mandate victims/survivors to report their assault to their school/to the police?

 Sometimes a victim makes a report or discloses to a “responsible employee” of the school (see above for a definition of responsible employee) but then requests that the school not take any action.
 It is important to understand that while the Title IX Office will do its best to honor the victim's wishes, some rare situations may require the school to proceed with investigating the report.
 Some examples are when the report involves allegations of the use of a weapon, when there are multiple perpetrators or the perpetrator has been involved in other Title IX reports, when the alleged perpetrator threatened further sexual violence or other violence against the victim or others, and circumstances suggesting there is an increased risk of the alleged perpetrator committing additional acts of sexual violence or other violence.
 Remember that even when a school decides to proceed with an investigation, a victim is never obligated to participate.

-If a victim wishes for the school to investigate an incident of sex or gender discrimination including Sexual Misconduct, the victim will not be able to remain confidential.
+If a victim wishes for the school to investigate an incident of sex or gender discrimination including Sexual Harassment, the victim will not be able to remain confidential.
 In most cases, the respondent (accused individual) will have a right to be informed as to who has made the report.
 For this reason, a victim may wish to consult with a confidential source, such as the victim advocate, in order to make an informed choice about reporting.

 Yes.
-Title IX and BYU’s Sexual Misconduct Policy prohibits sexual harassment, sexual violence, domestic violence, dating violence, and stalking perpetrated by or against any university students, university employees, participants in university programs and activities, or visitors to campus.
+Title IX and BYU’s Sexual Harassment Policy prohibits sexual harassment, sexual violence, domestic violence, dating violence, and stalking perpetrated by or against any university students, university employees, participants in university programs and activities, or visitors to campus.

 If someone has filed a sexual assault complaint against me, what should I do?